segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Appcues" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your `Appcues Id` (for client-side integration functionality) and/or your `API Key` (for server-side integration functionality) from the [Appcues account page](https://my.appcues.com/account).
+3. In the destination settings, enter your `Appcues Id` (for client-side integration functionality) and/or your `API Key` (for server-side integration functionality) from the [Appcues account page](https://my.appcues.com/account).

 ### Server